ml-toolkits/mlflavors/docs/index.rst

 Welcome to MLflavors` Documentation
 ===================================
-This package adds MLflow support for some popular machine learning frameworks currently not available as MLflow built-in flavors.
+This package adds MLflow support for some popular ML frameworks currently not considered for inclusion as MLflow built-in flavors.
 The MLflow interface for the supported frameworks follows the design of built-in flavors.

-Using this package you can save your model as an MLflow artifact, load your model from MLflow for batch inference, or serve your model for real-time inference to a REST API endpoint.
+Using this package you can save your trained model as an MLflow artifact and serve the model for batch and real-time inference to an endpoint in the cloud.

 .. toctree::
    :maxdepth: 2